Onedean/EAC/README.md

 ## Updates/News:

 🚩 **News** (Jun.
+2025): Our follow up work, which systematically summarizes OOD methods for spatio-temporal forecasting and proposes a novel test-time computational paradigm, [ST-TTC](https://arxiv.org/pdf/2506.00635v2), has been accepted by **NeurIPS 2025 (Spotlight)**. 🚀

+🚩 **News** (Jun.
 2025): We have fixed the problem of not being able to use direct inference with weights. 💉

 🚩 **News** (Apr.
 2025): We upload all processed complete datasets to the [cloud disk](https://hkustgz-my.sharepoint.com/:f:/g/personal/wchen110_connect_hkust-gz_edu_cn/EuiKtt95qnpNgOngXAV_MmABWYyEBh74ooM94kdycwg4Sw?e=ZRCC1n), and you can download them directly to avoid the difficulty of reproducing the processing problems! 😊